asfakali/DANet/README.md

-# DAB_SNet and DAB_HNet Models

-This repository contains implementations of the DAB_SNet and DAB_HNet models, which utilize attention mechanisms for improved performance in image classification tasks.
+# DANet: Lightweight Dilated Attention Network for Malaria Parasite Detection

+## Introduction

+DANet is a novel convolutional neural network designed for the accurate detection of malaria parasites in red blood cell smear images.
+Utilizing an innovative Dilated Attention mechanism, DANet effectively highlights critical features while maintaining a lightweight architecture with only 2.3 million parameters.
+Achieving an impressive accuracy of 98.02% on the NIH Malaria Cell Images Dataset, DANet offers a significant improvement in automated malaria diagnosis, making it ideal for implementation in resource-constrained environments.
 The models are designed to be lightweight and efficient, suitable for deployment on edge devices.

 ## Table of Contents